18 October|14:00 - 19:00|Peninsula Square - Design District - Barton Yard

 Illuminate.
 Dance.
 Celebrate.

-Join us for Diwali at Greenwich Peninsula - a day of colour, rhythm, and community.
+Join us for Diwali at Greenwich Peninsula - an afternoon of colour, rhythm, and community.
 From creative workshops and street food to a vibrant procession and mass dance under the lights, it’s a festival that brings people together to share in joy, movement, and tradition.

 Dress the part: come in your brightest colours or traditional dress and be part of the celebration.